zvada/technology/docs/software/effort-tracking.md

      The main idea is that **all** of your job-related activity for a week equals 100%, whether that is exactly 40 hours of work, a little less (subject to your local institution’s rules), or more.
 This implies that the same hours worked could result in different effort percentages reported from week to week; for example, 4 hours in a 40-hour week is 10%, but 4 hours in a 50-hour week (which I hope is exceedingly rare) is 8%.

      Report 100% of your effort each week, but note that all effort outside of the Technology area falls into a single category.
 Unless you work at UW–Madison, we do not need to know any details about your effort outside of the Technology area.
-(TimC will talk to UW–Madison folks about local expectations.)
+(BrianL will talk to UW–Madison folks about local expectations.)

      If you are assigned to the Technology area for less than 100%, please report your actual Technology effort accurately.
 Workloads vary from week to week.
 For example, suppose you are 50% Technology in general, but you actually work 24 hours in a 40-hour week; you should report 60% effort for that week.
 The goal is to present reality, not what you think management wants to see.